Biditmangal/ReactNative/PortfolioApp/README.md

         - Sections having Tech name and then FlatListView under each Tech name
     - GridView having Card of each Skill
         - Each card will have a Circle of Skill with a score

-    - Fetching data about skills from some database and showing them in a FlatList View
+---
 Contact
   - [X] Name -box
   - [X] Email-box
   - [X] Message-box
   - [X] Submit-button

-  \
-  \
-Major Update:
+---
-   - Configured Firerbase to the app.Now the features can be updated in realtime.
+ - [x] Fetching data from Firebase database and can be updated in realtime.